 Few words about hockey, about us and what we are doing...

 In Europe, the focus is on individual skill development.
 The hockey education methods in North America have significantly changed since the ’80s’, but personal player development hockey skills methods are not.
 As long as we continue to teach our kids in this manner, we will lag behind the European players.
-Let’s apply different hockey learning concept here.
+Let’s apply different hockey learning concepts here.
 In the order to develop a good player, radical, cutting-edge techniques absolutely required.
-And in the last few years, we define good combination the Russian and American training methodologies and exercises, to develop and implement our training program for our kids, future hockey players.
+And in the last few years, we define a good combination of the Russian and American training methodologies and exercises, to develop and implement our training program for our kids, future hockey players.

 When players with a strong individual drive, passion, and a serious work ethic are combined with these all available training methods, they produce unbelievable results in a manner faster than has been achieved elsewhere, even with other sports combinations.
 Proposing teaching methods are built around Innovative drills that MUST be practiced repeatedly until they become second nature of the player.
 Repetition and hard work is the key to success.
 It allows the player to focus not on skating, stick handling, or shooting.
-It fees, opens the players' mind, allowing him to focus on individual creativity that is now the heart of the game.
+It fees, opens the players' minds, allowing them to focus on individual creativity that is now the heart of the game.

 These proven scientific drills are taught in a manner that makes each player an active participant in their own development.
 The science behind this method speeds up the development of players at ALL levels as they understand what transpires with their body weight & center of gravity in relation to the different and varying balance points, as well as edging requirements based on speed and agility, allowing them to adapt faster to future evolutions in the game.
 We firmly believe that hockey player skills will directly be related to his skating ability.
 You can practice your sticks shooting and puck handling in the garage, in the front yard, and the playground… a number of different places.
 But…if you can’t get open, if you do not have balance, if you are not properly controlling edges and not strong on your skates, you’ll never get the shot off, to begin with.